Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: Statistical errors and systematic uncertainties in the calculations of nuclear response

+Systematic theoretical uncertainties emerge from underlying theoretical approximations.
+In the framework of density functional theory (DFT), there are two major sources of these approximations, namely, the range of interaction and the form of the density dependence of the effective interaction \cite{BHP.03,BB.77}.
+Systematic uncertainties are also affected by the differences in the fitting protocol details between the compared EDFs, such as the selection of the nuclei, the physical observables, or the corresponding weights in the protocols.
+Because of the biases in the definition of the range of interaction and its density dependence as well as the details of fitting protocols, existing EDFs do not form a statistical ensemble.
+As a result, a systematic error cannot be defined in a strict statistical sense (see Refs.\ \cite{DNR.14,AARR.14}) and instead {\it systematic uncertainties} in the prediction of physical observables are typically defined from the spread of predictions given by a restricted set of functionals \cite{Eet.12,AARR.14,AAT.19}.

+In contrast, for a functional fitted in well specified fitting protocol {\it statistical errors} can be defined in a true statistical sense \cite{DNR.14,Stat-an,AAT.19}).
+They depend on the choice of experimental data and selection of adopted errors.
+Note that the selection of adopted errors is to a degree subjective, in particular, if one deals with quantities of different dimensions.
+Finite values of adopted errors lead to the fact that not only optimum functional ${\bf p}_0$ (i.e. the one corresponding to a minimum of normalized objective function $\chi^2_{norm}({\bf p})$ of a given fitting protocol) but also some functional variations ${\bf p}_i$ located in the vicinity of ${\bf p}_0$ have to be considered as acceptable.
+In a statistical sense, the variation ${\bf p}_i$ should be considered as good as optimum functional ${\bf p}_0$ \cite{DNR.14,Stat-an}.

-To our knowledge, the existing calculations of nuclear response have been performed only for optimum functionals ${\bf p}_0$ (i.e. those corresponding to a minimum of normalized objective function $\chi^2_{norm}({\bf p})$ of a given fitting protocol) and no analysis of statistical errors in nuclear response which emerge from the detail of the fitting protocols has been carried so far.
-This is in contrast to the situation with the ground state (such as binding energies, charge radii, two-neutron separation energies and neutron skins) and fission (such as potential energy curves) properties the statistical errors in which have been defined both in non-relativistic Skyrme \cite{GDKTT.13} and covariant DFTs \cite{AAT.19,AARR.17}.
+To our knowledge, the existing calculations of nuclear response have been performed only for optimum functionals ${\bf p}_0$ and no analysis of statistical errors in nuclear response has been carried so far.
+Moreover, the same is true for systematic uncertainties in the calculation of nuclear response: at present, no such analysis has been published.

 To fill this gap in our knowledge, we carry out a detailed analysis of statistical errors of strength functions $S(E)$ of different resonances in the studied nuclei.
 In statistical theory, the acceptable functionals generated during the fit are defined from the condition \cite{Stat-an,DNR.14}